HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 **(1) Select the deployment mode:**

-1\.
-Log in to the management platform as the management user, enter \"Cluster Management - \> Compute Node Cluster\", and click the \[Cluster Deployment\] button to enter the cluster deployment function page.
+1. Log in to the management platform as the management user, enter "Cluster Management - > Compute Node Cluster", and click the [Cluster Deployment] button to enter the cluster deployment function page.

-2\.
-Choose the compute node mode, click to enable \"deploy by DR mode\", choose \"master center\" in \"IDC type\" and click \[Parameter Configuration\] to enter the cluster deployment parameter configuration page.
+2. Choose the compute node mode, click to enable "deploy by DR mode", choose "master center" in "IDC type" and click [Parameter Configuration] to enter the cluster deployment parameter configuration page.

-In the DR mode, the compute node cluster mode is not supported at present, so it is not possible to choose multi-node as the cluster mode when \"Deploy by DR mode\" is enabled.
+In the DR mode, the compute node cluster mode is not supported at present, so it is not possible to choose multi-node as the cluster mode when "Deploy by DR mode" is enabled.

 ![](assets/cross-idc-disaster-recovery/image3.png)**(2) Parameter configuration：**